EmberEmu/Ember/docs/Ports.md

 }
 ```

-Here's the same but with the `std::future` is replaced by a callback.
+Here's the same example but using a callback.
 ```cpp
 bool strict = false; // more on this below